2026 Maryland county executive elections: Baltimore County

 The incumbent county executive is Democrat Kathy Klausmeier, who was appointed county executive by the Baltimore County Council after Johnny Olszewski was elected to the U.S. House of Representatives in Maryland's 2nd congressional district in 2024.
 She is not running for election to a full four-year term.
 Olszewski was re-elected in 2022 with 63.7 percent of the vote.

+Primary elections were held on June 23, 2026, with Baltimore County councilmember Julian Jones won the Democratic primary and businessman Patrick Dyer winning the Republican primary.
+If Jones defeats Dyer in the general election, he will become the county's first Black county executive.